gabrielmbmb/intry4.0-backend-anomaly/README.md

 Once you have installed all the necessaries Python packages you will have to run the Redis server that is required for
 Celery:

     chmod +x run-redis.sh
     ./run-redis.sh

 This will download, compile and run Redis automatically.
 The next time that the script is executed, the download of Redis won't be necessary.

 Run the Celery worker from parent directory:

-    celery -A blackbox.tasks.tasks worker -l info
+    celery worker -A blackbox.app.celery_app.tasks -l info --beat

-Finally run the APP:
+Finally, run the Flask app with Gunicorn:

-    blackbox
+    gunicorn --bind 0.0.0.0:5678 -w 4 "blackbox.app.app:create_app()"

 ### With Docker

-The application can be run using the Docker Compose file which includes all the services required.
+The application can be run using the Docker Compose file which includes all the services required:

     docker-compose up